 A complete resistance management plan will also include steps for monitoring and responding to resistance, including identifying triggers and taking appropriate actions.

-You may decide you need additional plans to meet the specific requirements of your change.
+You may decide you need additional change management plans to meet the specific requirements of your change.
 Such plans can be completely unique to your change and organization, or they may resemble the typical extend plans below.

 Every change initiative needs a combination of plans, and the right combination depends on your needs.
 The Prosci Methodology encourages change practitioners to take a flexible approach to developing change management plans based on numerous factors including the risk level of the change, culture of the organization, and the practitioner’s change management competency level.
 These factors influence which plans to choose—whether the ADKAR Blueprint alone or some other combination of core and extend plans—to support your work and success with change.